Bariqa-Anwar/ROBOTICS-BOOK/docs/module4/whisper-stt.md

         # is to assume audio input and then send it to OpenAI.
         # Let's create a dummy in-memory "audio" for the Whisper API call.

-        # NOTE: This part needs actual audio data.
+        # NOTE : This part needs actual audio data.
 For a functional example,
         # you'd replace `io.BytesIO(b'...')` with actual audio file reading or microphone input.
         # For simplicity, we are simulating the *result* of audio capture for the Whisper API call.

         # Mocking the audio file object that Whisper expects
         # In a real setup, you would read actual audio bytes from a mic or file
-        # with open("path/to/your/audio.wav", "rb") as audio_file:
+        # with open("path/to/your/audio.wav", "rb") as audio_file :
         #     transcript = self.openai_client.audio.transcriptions.create(
         #         model="whisper-1",
         #         file=audio_file